of Orienteering 2017

 If I have a SIAC card will the event be completely contactless?

-No, you will still be required to ‘dib’ at a Check box at the start and a similar unit after the Finish so that we have a safety record of everyone out on the courses.
-This process also switches the SIAC card on and off, thus saving battery life.
+No, you will still be required to ‘dib’ at a Check box at the start, which will switch the SIAC card on and provide a safety record of everyone out on the courses.
+Also, non-Elite competitors on Day1 plus Helper starts etc. on Days 1 to 3 will dib at a Start box.
+The process of swiping over the Finish switches the SIAC card off, thus saving battery life.

 What happens if the battery runs out in a SIAC card?